bschulz81/hyperbolicfitdll/README.md

 // The algorithm works by first selecting combination of points and fitting them to a hyperbola.
 This initial hyperbola is then corrected with contributions from other points.
 A point outside a combination is added
 // if its error from the initial fit is deemed not to be an outlier based on various statistical methods.
-A new fitt with the added point is then made and the process is repeated with another initial combination of points.
+A new fit with the added point is then made and the process is repeated with another initial combination of points.
 //
 // The initial combination is selected randomly if the binominal coefficient of the number of points n and the number of outliers k (n choose k)  is larger than 22 choose 11==705432.
 Otherwise, the combinations are searched deterministically.
 //